marcusalenius/marcusalenius.github.io/markdown/attention.md

 The rows of this final matrix contain the updated vectors for each word.

-### A Better Space for Pulling Words
+### Transforming the Embeddings

 Let's return to the example we used when introducing the idea of words pulling words.
-Recall how the embedding space one cluster of fruits and another cluster of technology devices, and we applied attention to move the embedding of "apple".
+Recall how the embedding space had one cluster of fruits and another cluster of technology devices, and we applied attention to move the embedding of "apple".

 <div class="body-image">
     <img src="attention-generic-apple-embedding.png" alt='Generic embedding of "apple"'>